Gkhadharbee/DevOps_project/README.md

 #### <p align="">Access the Web Server</p>

 Open a web browser and go to “http://<public_ip_of_instance>:9090".
 You should see the message “Hello!
-Everyone, I am Khadhar Bee, This is my simple web server with Docker project”
+Everyone, I am Khadhar Bee, This is my simple webserver with docker project”

 ![Screenshot 2025-02-24 123836](https://github.com/user-attachments/assets/4baf03c6-b6e2-4919-b504-b92ff0b811ba)